 Marlene Del Rosario, Piano Instructor, is a composer, vocalist and pianist.
 She leads The Marlene Jazz Ensemble and is a regular in the New England jazz circuit.
 Opening for world-renowned Cuban pianist, Omar Sosa at the 2008 Philippine International Jazz Festival, Marlene has also performed and appeared on television in the Philippines, Peru and in Boston.
 She has entertained Princess Chulabhorn of Thailand as well as Filipino Presidents, Fidel Ramos and Cory Aquino, and recently, Massachusetts governor, Deval Patrick, Mayor Menino and local senators.
 She is also Musical Director for the Citi Performing Arts Center's Celebrate Musical Theater Sing Out Loud Workshops.
 Other credits include representing her country and winning 2nd place at an international competition in Japan for her peace-themed composition, which was also performed for Pope John Paul II for an audience of over a million.
 Marlene was also musical director for several school musicals (Umana Barnes and the Park School), as well as ZUMIX’s Warmth program.
 Her discography includes a children’s Ballet album and two US-released CDs, including the latest, “Marlene LIVE with a Little Help from Her Friends”, which has garnered critical praise and is played in jazz stations nationally and in Canada.
 Marlene is a native of Manila, Philippines and holds a Bachelor of Arts degree in Management Economics.
 She moved to the US to pursue musical studies at the Berklee College of Music and has studied under Lazlo Gardony, Cheryl Bentyn, Livingston Taylor and Bob Gullotti. www.marlenemusic.net

-Corey DePina, Youth Development and Performance Manager, grew up in Roxbury as a first generation American from a family of Cape Verdean immigrants.
+Corey DePina, Director of Programs, grew up in Roxbury as a first generation American from a family of Cape Verdean immigrants.
 Now living in West Roxbury, Corey is an accomplished rapper and a skilled workshop and program facilitator.
 He performs and teaches all over the United States.
 He served on the Board for Critical Breakdown - one of Boston's biggest and longest running all-age open mics - and has done workshops on the history of hip hop as well as creative writing and performance.
 Corey studied for two years at Massachusetts Communication College and has completed many BEST Initiative youth worker trainings, including the Advanced Youth Workers Certificate program.
 Corey continues to share his passion of performance, social justice, hip hop, and education to help convey the important role music plays in both personal and community development.
 His current endeavor is fusion-conscious homemade lyrics to heavy Dubstep music to help spice up his creative writing and performance.

 Rene Dongo, Radio Station Manager, joined ZUMIX in 2017.
 As a filmmaker, media maker and teaching artist he has found the intersection of community and youth arts education to be a pivotal step to helping young people grow and find their voice in the communities they live and learn in.
 At ZUMIX he works to support community and youth produced radio programming.